Recipe Sprouted Lentil Loaf with 3 Easy Sauce Options

 Try it Sliced or Shaped

-- 2 cups sprouted green or brown lentils
+- 2 cups sprouted green lentils (or sprouted brown lentils)

 - 2 cups nuts (we used walnuts; pecans or a mix of your choice would work, too)